SaaS Tax Guide: Is Software-as-a-Service Taxable in Your State?

 As cloud computing grows, states will continue to issue updated and new policy statements, procedures, enact legislation and promulgate new rules and regulations on the taxability of such transactions.
-It is important that a company review its state tax positions and keep abreast of any new developments regarding the taxation of cloud computing.
-Companies should continue to watch for any new developments and any additional guidance with regard to the taxability of such cloud computing transactions.
+It is important that a company review its state tax positions and keep abreast of any new developments regarding cloud computing tax.
+Companies should continue to watch for any new developments and any additional guidance with regard to cloud computing taxes and transactions.

 Under a SaaS model, the consumer can use the SaaS provider’s software applications or databases that are running on a cloud infrastructure.
 The applications are accessible over the Internet from various client devices.
 This can be a web browser, or a program interface.
 The consumer does not manage or control the network hardware or servers where the software or database is located.
 The network hardware or servers are owned by the SaaS providers.